Diophantine Geometry over Groups VIII: Stability

 Proposition 4.2 proves the stability of the sets $NR_s$ and $NS_s$.

 \line{\hss$ $}

-Theorem 4.1 proves the stability of the sets $NR_s$ and $NS_s$, i.e. sets for which a rigid or solid limit group have at least $s$ rigid or strictly solid families of specializations are stable.
-Since stable sets are closed under Boolean operations, this proves that sets for which there are precisely $s$ rigid or strictly solid families of specializations (of a given rigid or solid limit group) are stable.
-As we did in the minimal rank case (theorem 1.5), in order to prove that the theory of a free group is stable, i.e. that a general definable set over a free group is stable, we need to analyze the (definable) set of specializations of the defining parameters for which a given (finite) collection of covers of a graded resolution forms a covering closure (see definition 1.16 in [Se2] for a covering closure).
+Theorem 4.1 proves the stability of the sets $NR_s$ and $NS_s$, i.e., sets of values of the defining parameters for which a rigid or solid limit group have at least $s$ rigid or strictly solid families of values are stable.
+Since stable sets are closed under Boolean operations, this proves that sets of values of the defining parameters for which there are precisely $s$ rigid or strictly solid families of values (of a given rigid or solid limit group) are stable.
+As we did in the minimal rank case (theorem 1.8), in order to prove that the theory of a free group is stable, i.e., that a general definable set over a free group is stable, we need to analyze the (definable) set of values of the defining parameters for which a given (finite) collection of covers of a graded resolution forms a covering closure (see definition 1.16 in [Se2] for a covering closure).

-\vglue 1pc \proclaim{Theorem 4.3 (cf. theorem 1.5)} Let $F_k=<a_1,\ldots,a_k>$ be a non-abelian free group, let $G(x,p,q,a)$ be a graded limit group (with respect to the parameter subgroup $<p,q>$), and let $GRes(x,p,q,a)$ be a well-structured graded resolution of $G(x,p,q,a)$ that terminates in the rigid (solid) limit group, $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$).
+\vglue 1pc \proclaim{Theorem 4.3 (cf. theorem 1.8)} Let $F_k=<a_1,\ldots,a_k>$ be a non-abelian free group, let $G(x,p,q,a)$ be a graded limit group (with respect to the parameter subgroup $<p,q>$), and let $GRes(x,p,q,a)$ be a well-structured graded resolution of $G(x,p,q,a)$ that terminates in the rigid (solid) limit group, $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$).

 Let $GCl_1(z,x,p,q,a),\ldots,GCl_v(z,x,p,q,a)$ be a given set of graded closures of $GRes(x,p,q,a)$.
 Then the set of specializations of the parameters $<p,q>$ for which the given set of closures forms a covering closure of the graded resolution $GRes(x,p,q,a)$, $Cov(p,q)$, is stable. \endproclaim